bjornedstrom/aes-gcm-wrapper/README.md

 aes-gcm-wrapper can be built as a shared library but it's more convenient to just copy it around when needed.
 The only dependency is linking against libcrypto (`gcc ... -lcrypto` for example).
 The OpenSSL development/header files are required as well.

-`aes-gcm-test.c` contains test vectors.
+`test.c` contains test vectors.
 This can be built by running `make`.

 ## Questions And Answers